Skip to main content

 Flexible Webhook Security & Reliability

-A Webhook Endpoint is a public URL accessible from the outside.
-Since anyone can send requests without authentication, it is exposed to threats such as message tampering and replay attacks.
-This document covers the security threats to consider when operating an endpoint, best practices, and reliability strategies to prevent message loss.
+A Webhook endpoint is a public URL accessible from the internet.
+Because anyone can send requests to it without authentication, it is exposed to threats such as message tampering and replay attacks.
+This document covers the security threats to consider when operating an endpoint, best practices to mitigate them, and reliability strategies to prevent message loss.

 Security Threats

-An attack where an attacker resends a captured request multiple times to cause duplicate processing.
-For example, if the same webhook message is delivered repeatedly, a payment request may be processed more than once or data consistency may be broken.
+An attacker captures a legitimate request and replays it multiple times to trigger duplicate processing.
+For example, if the same Webhook message is delivered repeatedly, a payment request could be processed multiple times or data consistency could be broken.
 To prevent this, implement your business logic to be idempotent.

-An attack where an attacker intercepts communication between the client and server to eavesdrop on data or tamper with the payload.
-Protect the communication channel with HTTPS/TLS, and defend against this by verifying signatures to authenticate message integrity and origin.
+An attacker intercepts communication between the client and server to eavesdrop on data or tamper with the payload.
+Protect the communication channel with HTTPS/TLS, and verify signatures to authenticate the message's integrity and origin.

 Best Practices

-The Nodit server includes a signature value in the x-signature header of every webhook message.
-By verifying the signature with the Signing Key on your endpoint server, you can confirm the integrity and origin of the message.
+The Nodit server includes a signature value in the x-signature header of every Webhook message.
+Verifying the signature with the Signing Key at the endpoint server confirms the integrity and origin of the message.

-A value generated by hashing the original data using an algorithm such as HMAC-SHA256 and creating a message authentication code (MAC) with a pre-shared secret key.
-If the key is shared between sender and receiver, integrity can be verified through the following process:
+A signature is a message authentication code (MAC) generated by hashing the original data using an algorithm such as HMAC-SHA256 and then applying a pre-shared secret key.
+If the key is shared between sender and receiver, integrity is verified as follows:

 1. The sender transmits the original data along with the signature.